syslogic/bash-scripts/README.md

 # #!/bin/bash

 ## cron_firebase.sh
-a shell-script, which utilizes firebase-tools `npm install -g firebase-tools`,
+a shell-script (which utilizes firebase-tools `npm install -g firebase-tools`),

 in order to have these database dumps contained in a common backup cronjob: